jarinpecku/product_catalog_api/README.md

 Then open [127.0.0.1/docs](127.0.0.1/docs) or [127.0.0.1/redoc](127.0.0.1/redoc), see the docs with all the examples and responses and start to play!

+# Heroku

+The application is depoyed to the [heroku](https://applifting-product-catalog.herokuapp.com).
+So you can play with it without a docker through the [API](https://applifting-product-catalog.herokuapp.com/docs).
+Enjoy!

 # Test

 There are two types of tests implemented.
 Integration and unit tests: